robcarver17/pysystemtrade/docs/production.md

     - Create 'multiple prices' in Arctic.
 Assuming you have prices in Artic and roll calendars in csv use [this script](/sysinit/futures/multipleprices_from_arcticprices_and_csv_calendars_to_arctic.py).
 I recommend *not* writing the multiple prices to .csv, so that you can compare the legacy .csv data with the new prices
     - Create adjusted prices.
 Assuming you have multiple prices in Arctic use [this script](/sysinit/futures/adjustedprices_from_mongo_multiple_to_mongo.py)
 - Scheduling:
     - Initialise the [supplied crontab](/sysproduction/linux/crontab).
 Note if you have put your code or echos somewhere else you will need to modify the directory references at the top of the crontab.
-- All scripts executable by the crontab need to be executable, so do the following: `cd $SCRIPT_PATH` ; `sudo chmod +x update*` ;`sudo chmod +x truncate*` FIX ME ADD FURTHER FILES AS REQUIRED
+    - All scripts executable by the crontab need to be executable, so do the following: `cd $SCRIPT_PATH` ; `sudo chmod +x update*` ;`sudo chmod +x truncate*`;`sudo chmod +x email*` FIX ME ADD FURTHER FILES AS REQUIRED

 Before trading, and each time you restart the machine you should: